polarch/Array-Response-Simulator/README.md

 inter-sensor delays and sensor gains for directional patterns (e.g. arrays of cardioid microphones).

-Most of the functionality of the library is displayed in the included
+Most of the functionality of the library is displayed at [http://research.spa.aalto.fi/projects/arraysim-lib/arraysim.html], or in the included script TEST_ARRAY_SIMULATOR.m
-script TEST_ARRAY_SIMULATOR.m

 For more information on the expansions, you can have a look on